 You can check your FoodShare balance anytime by calling 877-415-5164, checking your last receipt, or logging into the ACCESS mobile app.

 REMINDER: Unused FoodShare rolls over each month.
 Change the PIN on your EBT card regularly to protect your benefits.

 Food is a Human Right.

 FoodShare is a federal program and Wisconsin’s first line of defense against hunger.
 Funded 100% by the USDA, FoodShare is an entitlement program, meaning it assists people who have low incomes and difficulty affording food get monthly help to make ends meet.

-FoodShare is Wisconsin’s first line of defense against hunger.
-Called the Supplemental Nutrition Program or SNAP nationally, this federal program provides food buying power at the grocery store through an EBT card called Quest.
-Eligibility is based upon your household income and size.
-The program requires proof of income, expenses and household members.
+FoodShare provides food buying power at the grocery store through an EBT card called Quest.
+Eligibility is based on household income and size.
+You can apply online, over the phone or receive in-person help.